 Sunbath at its sandy beaches

-If you are planning a relaxing summer vacation then the best things to do in Kyrenia is to enjoy as much time on its sandy beaches as you can.
+If you plan a relaxing summer vacation, then one of the best things to do in Kyrenia is to enjoy as much time on its sandy beaches as you can.
 The Kyrenia coastline has all facilities and restaurants if you’ll need anything during the day.

 The most popular beach in Kyrenia is Acapulco Beach offering rental sunbeds and a bar.
 Many come here for windsurfing, so you might also consider doing some fun activities too.

 If you are looking for a more natural environment, then visit Alagadi Turtle Beach.
 As it is a turtle nesting shore, there are no sunbeds available.
-However, you can rent an umbrella and there’s toilets and a bar if needed.
+However, you can rent an umbrella, and there are toilets and a bar if needed.

 How to get to Kyrenia